kazuya-u/drupal/app/web/modules/custom/views_pager_token/README.md

 # Views Pager Token module

-Provides a plugin that allows token input in the Views pager settings.
+Provides a 'Views Pager Plugin' that allows token input in the pager settings.

-It provides a highly customizable way to control how the pager behaves in various Views, allowing the site to be more adaptable to different content types and user preferences.
+This feature allows you to customize the number of displays dynamically, site builders and operators can change the number of displays with no code.

 ## Table of contents